A Lesson in Password Making

-People often ask how they can use different passwords for different websites without a password manager software.
-If you don’t have a system in place, you can’t possibly remember more than 10 passwords or so.
-But as you rely on dozens and dozens of sites in your life, and your information is spread widely over the Internet, you have to make sure that all of your passwords are unique and complex.
+People often ask how they can have different passwords for different websites without a password manager software.
+In this little lesson, we will teach you how!
+If you don’t have a system in place, you can’t possibly remember more than 10 passwords.
+But as you rely on dozens and dozens of sites, you have to make sure that all of your passwords are unique and complex.
 We have developed the PassMix system as a guide that will teach you how to create your own passwords.

 An effective password is: